NikEgert/HomeLab/Documents/Scripting/Reboot.md

 4. Add the follow code to the script:
     ```bash
     #!/bin/bash
-    qm reboot $1 # takes the first argument as the VM number
+    /usr/sbin/qm reboot $1 # takes the first argument as the VM number
     ```

 ### Step 2: Test the Script